CSS Margin

 The auto value of the margin property

-Setting the "auto" value of the margin property you can horizontally center the element inside its container.
-As a result, the element will take up the defined width and the space that remains will be divided between the right and left margins.
+You can horizontally center an element inside its container by setting the margin property to auto.
+As a result, the element will take up its defined width, and the remaining space will be divided equally between the right and left margins.

 Example of the margin property with the "auto" value: